tatuNo/city-bikes/README.md

 npm run cypress-open
 ```

+Database volumes are binded to api/database & api/database-dev.
+To reset database, delete volumes.

 ## Features

 App uses React in frontend, NodeJS & Express in backend and PostgreSQL with Postgis extension as a database.